nslabs-makers/picodisplay-timer/README.md

 # picodisplay-timer

-A timer for your Raspberry Pi Pico [Pico Display](https://shop.pimoroni.com/products/pico-display-pack).
+A timer for your Raspberry Pi Pico and [Pico Display](https://shop.pimoroni.com/products/pico-display-pack).

 ## Setup